 District English Learner Advisory CommitteeA district-level English Learner Advisory Committee comprised of parents, staff, and community members designated to advise district officials on English learner programs and services.

-Each California public school district, grades kindergarten through 12, with 51 or more English learners must form a District-level English Learner Advisory Committee (DELAC) or subcommittee of an existing district-wide advisory committee.
+Each California public school district with 51 or more English learners must form a District English Learner Advisory Committee (DELAC) unless the district designates for this purpose a subcommittee of an existing districtwide advisory committee.

-- The DELAC shall be responsible for advising the district's local governing board on the following tasks:
+The DELAC shall advise the school district governing board on at least the following tasks:

-- Development or revision of a district master plan of education programs and services for English learners, taking into consideration the Single School Plan for Student Achievement.
+- Development of a district master plan for education programs and services for English learners.
+The district master plan will take into consideration the school site master plans.

-- Conducting a district-wide needs assessment on a school-by-school basis.
+- Conducting of a district wide needs assessment on a school-by-school basis.

-- Establishment of district programs, goals, and objectives for programs and services for English learners (e.g., parental exception waivers and funding).
+- Establishment of district program, goals, and objectives for programs and services for English learners.

-- Development of a plan to ensure compliance with any applicable teacher and instructional aide requirements.
+- Development of a plan to ensure compliance with any applicable teacher and/or teacher aide requirements.

-- Review and comment on the district's reclassification procedures.
+- Review and comment on the school district reclassification procedures.

 - Review and comment on the written notifications required to be sent to parents and guardians.

-Parents or guardians of English learners not employed by the district must constitute a majority membership (51 percent or more) of the committee.
+Parents or guardians of English learners shall constitute the majority membership (51 percent or more) of the committee.